one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ## Basic Installation Steps
 - Install/update [MrChromebox coreboot firmware](https://mrchromebox.tech/#fwscript) if you haven't already
  - Create a MacOS installer flash drive by following [this guide](https://dortania.github.io/vanilla-laptop-guide/preparations/online-installer.html)
- - Download [OpenCore 0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9) and copy only the highlighted files in [this screenshot](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/Required%20Files%20From%20OC.png) to your flash drive, keeping the folder structure as seen in the image
+ - Download [OpenCore 0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9) and copy only the files show in [this screenshot](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/Required%20Files%20From%20OC.png) to your flash drive, keeping the folder structure as seen in the image
  - Download all of the [required files](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#required-files)
  - Move the required files to their appropriate locations on your installer flash drive
     - Your EFI folder should look like [this](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/EFI.png) - make sure all of the files are there